You are currently viewing Takapūneke, Akaroa | The South Islands Waitangi Grounds.

 This incident lead to the first discussions of European laws for Europeans in New Zealand and as a direct result in 1833 the first British resident to New Zealand, James Busby, was sent out to the Bay of Islands.
 (Ref: Te Wai Pounamu: The Greenstone Island, Harry C. Evison Pg 56)

-In 1835 James Busby had 34 chiefs sign He Whakaputanga o te Rangatiratanga o Nu Tirene: the Declaration of Independence of the United Tribes of New Zealand.
+Due to French influence in the Bay of Island, in 1835 James Busby had 34 chiefs of 13 tribes sign He Whakaputanga o te Rangatiratanga o Nu Tirene: the Declaration of Independence of the United Tribes of New Zealand

 This was the document that was used to call up the chiefs again in 1840 to sign the Te Tiriti o Waitangi – The Treaty of Waitangi.